saisriteja/HTICSpineGroup/content/home/welcome.md

 <br>

-The **HTIC Spine Surgical Robotics Team** is a group of unique minded people gathered together to help the medical community using robotics in every possible way.
-We have our prime focus on Spine Surgical robotics as of now.

 Spine surgery for treatment of various conditions such as degenerative disc disease, scoliosis, spinal deformities, trauma, tumors etc involves highly skill-intensive procedures such as positioning of k-wire, pedicle screw, tools and other implants.
-HTIC is developing an affordable system for technology-assisted robotic spine surgery using the IGS technology platform.
+HTIC SST team is developing an affordable system for technology-assisted robotic spine surgery using the IGS technology platform.
 A CT based surgical planning system is being developed with provision to select procedure specific tools (k-wire, pedicle screw etc.) and position them over the 3D reconstructed anatomy for virtual surgery planning.